Gene7Him/CodeScope-CLI/README.md

 - 📜 Save generated Bash scripts to `.sh` files
 - 🔧 Auto-make scripts executable and ready to run
 - ✅ CLI-based workflow (no Express server required)
-- Git Diff Analysis: Analyze Git diffs for potential risks and recommendations using the `analyze-diff` command.
+- 🧠 Git Diff Analysis: Analyze Git diffs for potential risks and recommendations using the `analyze-diff` command.
+- `explain-file` command: Generates explanations for files or directories using AI and optionally saves the results in Markdown format.
 ---

 ## 💡 Vision